swip3798/Bencher/README.md

 ## Description
 This is a little Benchmarking module for Python 3.
 It provides a easy to use Benchmarking class and a statistics class for further analysis.
-It can save the measured benchmarks into a centralized folder in the home directory.
+It can save the measured benchmarks into a centralized folder in the home/user directory.
 This works crossplatform, I currently tested it on Windows and Debian, but it should work on most linux distributions and on OSX as well.

 ## Install